Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Pips.Shield.Building.Empty` can be used to set the frame of `pips.shp` displayed for empty building strength pips, defaults to 1st frame of `pips.shp`.
   - The above customizations are also available on per ShieldType basis, e.g `[ShieldType]`->`Pips` instead of `[AudioVisual]`->`Pips.Shield` and so on.
 ShieldType settings take precedence over the global ones, but will fall back to them if not set.
   - `BracketDelta` can be used as additional vertical offset (negative shifts it up) for shield strength bar.
 Much like `PixelSelectionBracketDelta`, it is not applied on buildings.
 - Warheads have new options that interact with shields.
+Note that all of these that do not by their very nature require ability to target the shield (such as modifiers like `Shield.Break` or removing / attaching) still require Warhead `Verses` to affect the target unless `EffectsRequireVerses` is set to false on the Warhead.
   - `Shield.Penetrate` allows the warhead ignore the shield and always deal full damage to the TechnoType itself.
 It also allows targeting the TechnoType as if shield doesn't exist.
   - `Shield.Break` allows the warhead to always break shields of TechnoTypes.
 This is done before damage is dealt.
   - `Shield.BreakAnim` will be displayed instead of ShieldType `BreakAnim` if the shield is broken by the Warhead, either through damage or `Shield.Break`.